bxparks/rpn83p/docs/USER_GUIDE_TVM.md

 - If the TVM Solver can determine immediately that the equation has 0 solution, it will return a `TVM No Solution` error message.
-- The TVM Solver can fail to find a solution, even though the math says that a solution must exist.
-The TVM Solver will return a `TVM Not Found` error message.
+- If the equation is known to have 1 unique solution, but the TVM Solver fails to find a solution, the Solver will return a `TVM Not Found` status code.
+- If the equation is known to have 1 unique solution and the TVM Solver is able to find it, it returns a `TVM Calculated` status code.
-- If the equation has 2 solutions, but the TVM Solver finds only one of the 2 solutions, the solver currently (v0.9.0) does not notify the user that another solution may exist.
-A normal `TVM Calculated` will be returned.
+- If the equation is known to have 0 or 2 solutions, and the TVM Solver is able to find one of the solutions, it knows immediately that another must exist somewhere.
+The Solver returns `TVM Calculated (Multiple)` status code to indicate that another solution exists.
-- If there are 2 solutions, but the solver finds neither solution, a `TVM Not Found` message will be returned.
+- If the equation is known to have 0 or 2 solutions, but the TVM Solver finds neither solution numerically, the solver has no additional information.
+It cannot know whether there are 0 solutions or 2 solutions.
+So the status code will be `TVM Not Found`.
 - To prevent excessive execution time, the number of iterations performed by the TVM Solver has a maximum limit.
 The default is 15 iterations.
 If exceeded, the message `TVM Iterations` is displayed.

 Due to the complexity of the numerical algorithm and the number of iterations required, calculating the `I%YR` will take noticeably longer than the other variables.
-Somewhere between 1-3 seconds on the TI-84 Plus model has been observed.
+Somewhere between 1-2 seconds on the TI-84 Plus model have been observed.

-The RPN83P currently (v0.9.0) uses the [Newton-Secant method](https://en.wikipedia.org/wiki/Secant_method) to solve for `I%YR`.
-For
-the purpose of debugging and to allow extra control for advanced users, three parameters that affect the progression and termination of the algorithm are
+The RPN83P uses the [Newton-Secant method](https://en.wikipedia.org/wiki/Secant_method) to solve for `I%YR` (see [TVM.md](TVM.md) for details).
+For the purpose of debugging and to allow extra control for advanced users, three parameters that affect the progression and termination of the algorithm are exposed:
-exposed:

-- `IYR1`: first guess percent per year (default: 0%; allowed: `IYR1 >
+- `IYR1`: first guess percent per year (default: -50%; allowed: `IYR1 >
   -PYR*100`)
 - `IYR2`: second guess percent per year (default: 100%; allowed: `IYR2 >
   -PYR*100`)